コンテンツにスキップ

 "4.48 PSYCHOSIS"

-Period: January 28th (Sunday) – February 9th (Friday), 2018
+Period: January 28th (Sun) to February 9th (Fri), 2018

-Planning: Tomoko Kawaguchi (Wakabacho Wharf Artistic Associate)
+Planned by: Tomoko Kawaguchi (Wakabacho Wharf Artistic Associate)

 ◇Program 1 Screening + Talk

-Video screening and talk program of “Cleansed” (written by Sarah Kane), which was performed continuously from 2010 to 2013.
+A video screening and talk program of “Cleansed” (written by Sarah Kane), which was performed continuously from 2010 to 2013.

-Wednesday, January 31st 19:00
+January 31 (Wed) 19:00

-Talk program: Momoyo Niimi (Art Forum Azamino Gender Equality Center Yokohama Kita) & Nina Kane
+Talk Program: Momoyo Niimi (Art Forum Azamino Gender Equality Center Yokohama Kita) & Nina Kane

-February 1st (Thursday) 19:00
+February 1st (Thu) 19:00

-Screening: “Washed and Purified” (2012 Kamiza cleansed project)
+Screening: "Cleansed" (2012 Oza cleansed project)

-◇Program 2 Open Workshop
+◇Program 2: Open Workshop

 February 3rd (Sat) 13:00-16:00

-Facilitator: Tomoko Kawaguchi & Nina Cain
+Facilitators: Tomoko Kawaguchi & Nina Kane

-◇Program 3 Text Reading
+◇Program 3: Text Reading

 February 7th (Wednesday) + February 8th (Thursday) 19:30